-International28330 GBP/yearTuition FeeBased on the original amount of 28330 GBP per year and a duration of 36 months.
+International30640 GBP/yearTuition FeeBased on the tuition of 30640 GBP per year during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.